NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/ContinuousIntegration/WebApp.rst

 For developing tests it is helpful to run the `Playwright Inspector <https://playwright.dev/docs/inspector>`_.

-You can enabled the inspector during the tests by running
+To enable the inspector during the tests, run:

 .. code-block:: bash